Anna Karenina: Part 3

 Kostya continues working on his estate, a setting closely tied to his spiritual thoughts and struggles.
 He wrestles with the idea of falseness, wondering how he should go about ridding himself of it, and criticizing what he feels is falseness in others.
 He develops ideas relating to agriculture, and the unique relationship between the agricultural laborer and his native land and culture.
 He comes to believe that the agricultural reforms of Europe will not work in Russia because of the unique culture and personality of the Russian peasant.

 When Kostya visits Dolly, she attempts to understand what happened between him and Kitty and to explain Kitty's behavior.
 Kostya is very agitated by Dolly's talk about Kitty, and he begins to feel distant from Dolly as he perceives her loving behavior towards her children as false.
 Kostya resolves to forget Kitty and contemplates the possibility of marriage to a peasant woman.
-However, a chance sighting of Kitty in her carriage makes Kostya realize he still loves her.
+However, a chance sighting of Kitty in her carriage makes Kostya realise he still loves her.
 Meanwhile, in St. Petersburg, Karenin refuses to separate from Anna, insisting that their relationship will continue.
-He threatens to take away Seryozha if she persists in her affair with Vronsky.
+He threatens to take away their son Seryozha if she persists in her affair with Vronsky.

 Part 4

-When Anna and Vronsky continue seeing each other, Karenin consults with a lawyer about obtaining a divorce.
-During the time period, a divorce in Russia could only be requested by the innocent party in an affair and required either that the guilty party confessed or that the guilty party be discovered in the act of adultery.
+When Anna and Vronsky continue seeing each other, Karenin consults a lawyer about obtaining a divorce.
+During the time period, a divorce in Russia could only be requested by the innocent party in an affair and required either that the guilty party confess or that the guilty party be discovered in the act of adultery.
 Karenin forces Anna to hand over some of Vronsky's love letters, which the lawyer deems insufficient as proof of the affair.
 Stiva and Dolly argue against Karenin's drive for a divorce.

-Karenin changes his plans after hearing that Anna is dying after the difficult birth of her daughter, Annie.
+Karenin changes his plans after hearing that Anna is at risk of death after the difficult birth of her daughter, Annie.
 At her bedside, Karenin forgives Vronsky.
-However, Vronsky, embarrassed by Karenin's magnanimity, unsuccessfully attempts suicide by shooting himself.
+However, Vronsky, embarrassed by Karenin's kindness, unsuccessfully attempts suicide by shooting himself.
 As Anna recovers, she finds that she cannot bear living with Karenin despite his forgiveness and his attachment to Annie.
 When she hears that Vronsky is about to leave for a military posting in Tashkent, she becomes desperate.
 Anna and Vronsky reunite and flee to Italy, leaving behind Seryozha and Karenin's offer of divorce.

 Meanwhile, Stiva acts as a matchmaker with Kostya: he arranges a meeting between him and Kitty, which results in their reconciliation and engagement.